cblanesg/Congressional-dataMX/README.md

 # Mexican Congressional Debates

-This repository contains a `webcrawler` to scrape the Mexican Congressional Debates held in the **Cámara de Diputados** with a `structured database` that contains the interventions for each representative in the sessions.
-Also it is provided the metadata of each session (e.g the president of the Chamber, quorum).
-In the following sections are a summary of folders and files, along with a breif tutorial to use the webcrawler and scrape the raw data of the Congressional Debates.
+This repo contains a `webcrawler` to scrape the Mexican Congressional Debates held in the **Cámara de Diputados** along with a  `structured database` that contains the interventions for each representative in the sessions.
+Also it is provided the a file that contains the metadata of each session (e.g the president of the Chamber, quorum).
+The following section contains a summary of the folders and files of this repo.

 Main source: http://cronica.diputados.gob.mx